TungstenTransformation/KTScripts/Text Layout Classification and Registration.md

  After a document is either classified as **B** or **B1** to **B6**, TL tests the document with all 7 classes with the *Text Layout* algorithm and assigns the document to the class with the best match.

 ## Text Layout Registration
+improvements on 23 September 2022
+* mismatched words are ignored. (outliers to the linear regression are removed and the line of best fit is recalculated) This makes the algorithm precise and robust.
+* It now only requires a single script locator essentially for debugging.
+The script event **Document_BeforeLocate** is now used to run the zone shifting from *within* the Advanced Zone Locator.
+* improved documentation.

 This algorithm is very useful when you need to perform OCR on a document and the document
 * has MANY background words on the page, as is typical on a US government or insurance form
 * is highly stretched in one direction.